meta-llama/llama-recipes/recipes/responsible_ai/llama_guard/README.md

-# Meta Llama Guard 1 & 2 demo
+# Meta Llama Guard demo
 <!-- markdown-link-check-disable -->
 Meta Llama Guard is a language model that provides input and output guardrails for LLM inference.
-For more details and model cards, please visit the main repository for each model, [Meta Llama Guard 1](https://github.com/meta-llama/PurpleLlama/tree/main/Llama-Guard) and Meta [Llama Guard 2](https://github.com/meta-llama/PurpleLlama/tree/main/Llama-Guard2).
+For more details and model cards, please visit the main repository for each model, [Meta Llama Guard](https://github.com/meta-llama/PurpleLlama/tree/main/Llama-Guard) and Meta [Llama Guard 2](https://github.com/meta-llama/PurpleLlama/tree/main/Llama-Guard2).

 This folder contains an example file to run inference with a locally hosted model, either using the Hugging Face Hub or a local path.